Kaye Autrey, Mauldin High School, Mauldin SC

 Larry Stombaugh, The Career Center, Winston-Salem, NC

-Larry Stombaugh has taught AP Psychology at the Career Center for sixteen years.
-He also helped to write the pilot AP Psychology course for the North Carolina Virtual High School in 2001, and has since taught AP and Honors Psychology for this program.
-Mr. Stombaugh has been an AP Consultant for the College Board since 2000 and has taught week-long and one –day workshops in the Carolinas, Georgia and Florida.
+Larry Stombaugh has taught AP Psychology at the Career Center for twenty-one years.
+He also helped to write the pilot AP Psychology course for the North Carolina Virtual High School in 2001, and he has taught AP and Honors Psychology for this program.
+Mr. Stombaugh has been an AP Consultant for the College Board since 2000 and has taught week-long and one –day workshops in the Carolinas, Georgia.
+Virginia and Florida.
 He has also been an AP Exam reader for the AP Psychology Exam since 1999.

 Liliana Smith has taught Advanced Placement Spanish Language at Weston High School (Massachusetts) for the past 12 years.
 A nationally endorsed College Board consultant, she has presented at numerous AP and Pre-AP workshops and institutes across the United States.
 Prior to this experience, she taught Spanish at the elementary, middle, and high school levels, as well as at the college level as an assistant professor of philosophy in her native Colombia.
 She also developed curriculum for the Colombian Secretary of Education through their outreach program for rural communities and participated in different projects with the Colombian Ministry of Education to enhance teaching practices in different school settings, including writing a textbook series that is currently used in all public schools across the country.